Varieties via their L-functions: Abstract

 \section{Abstract}

 We describe a procedure for determining the existence, or non-existence, of an algebraic variety of a given conductor via an analytic calculation involving \Lfunctions.
-The procedure assumes that the Hasse-Weil \Lfunction\ of the variety satisfies its conjectured functional equation, but there is no assumption of an associated automorphic object or Galois representation.
+The procedure assumes that the Hasse-Weil \Lfunction\ of the variety satisfies its conjectured functional equation, with no assumption of an associated automorphic object or Galois representation.
 We demonstrate the method by finding the Hasse-Weil \Lfunctions\ of all hyperelliptic curves of conductor less than 500.